 If you are planning to facilitate a group session that spans more than a couple of hours and you have different workshop activities, theory blocks, team building games and energizer activities, then you likely need to have some sort of agenda to plan the sequence of these activities.

 A simple pen and paper might just do the trick for you, but what if you’re working together with some other people on the agenda or simply need to share it with your client?
-If you want to avoid having dozens of different versions of Excel or Word files, then an online editable agenda might come handy
+If you want to avoid having dozens of different versions of Excel or Word files, then an online editable agenda might come handy.

-- SessionLab is an online session planner tool for anyone who is doing facilitated sessions.
-It provides a platform that is designed for the flexible and iterative process of building up a workshop or meeting agenda – making your process design work a real ‘flow experience’.
+- SessionLab is an online workshop planner tool for anyone who is doing facilitated sessions.
+It provides a interface that is designed for the flexible and iterative process of building up a workshop or meeting agenda – making your process design work a real ‘flow experience’.
 As you build up your session outline, all the various modules and exercises you enter into the system become searchable and reusable by you.
 Color-coding helps you to get a balanced interaction mix for your session to keep your participants engaged.
 When looking for new inspiration, you can find facilitation techniques and team building and workshop activities in a public library of facilitation methods.
-SessionLab allows you to also share the workshop plans with your clients or colleagues and work together on them simultaneously.
+SessionLab also allows you to share the workshop plans with your clients or colleagues and work together on them simultaneously.
 And yes, we’re blowing our own horn, but mainly because we love using it.

 - Google Sheets: The spreadsheet application of Google has become a worthwhile online alternative to Microsoft Excel.
 So if you are a hardcore spreadsheets fan loving to tinker with rows and columns to turn them into workshop timetables then Google Sheets offers you most of the features you need for creating and sharing session agendas.
 Real-time commenting and revision tracking are highly useful for the collaborative work and integration with Google Drive cloud storage allows you to easily find content in your sessions in your Drive.